 It is one of the most popular Buddhist mantras that has no accurate direct translation.
 People use it to call upon Chenrezig – the deity representing the ultimate compassion – and his blessings.
 To have a clearer understanding of what this mantra means, we can look at each syllable separately.
 Om is generosity, Ma – ethics, Ni – patience, Pad – diligence, Me – renunciation, Hum – wisdom.

 If you are looking for a symbol of a spiritual awakening, this can be the one you need.
 The eternal knot (also known as an endless knot) has no beginning and no end.
 It may symbolize the circle of life and an infinite wisdom of Buddha.
 You can also apply your individual meaning to these popular ones.

 Make the Right Choice

 There are millions of tattoo ideas you can explore to find something that is right for you.
 The most important thing to be aware of is that the translation of tattoos into foreign languages may be very complex.
-If you search the web for the cases of people making tattoos that has a completely different meaning from the one they intend to, you’ll find thousands of them.
-Erasing your tattoo with a laser or making a new one to cover it up are not the best options.
+If you search the web for the cases of people making tattoos that have a completely different meaning from the one they intend to, you’ll find thousands of them.
+Erasing your tattoo with a laser or making a new one to cover it up is not the best options.
 It’s better to pay attention to all the details at the beginning.
 Have fun and make the right choice!